Michael-Perdue/Michael-Perdue.github.io/_posts/2023-03-20-Smart-Environment-Toolkit.md

 Note this project was completed in a group of 3 people with a rotating scrum master between each 3 of us and my role was everything except front end (I made the graphing page for the front end but that was just embedding grafana through an iFrame) and I didn't really work on the microbits embedded side of things this time unlike the [previous project (Smart Lab)](https://michael-perdue.github.io/posts/Smart-Lab/) that I did work on the microbits extensively and this projects extends that previous project.
 So I was focused on the Base Station, API, InfluxDB, MySQL DB and grafana for this project.

+# TLDR of the project

+This project is an extension of the [Smart Lab](https://michael-perdue.github.io/posts/Smart-Lab/) project I made and takes the idea of a smart lab IOT with microbits and brings it to a whole environment spanning multiple buildings and rooms all configurable by the user (ie amount of buildings, areas, rooms etc).
+It provides a website that can be accessed anywhere that provides real time statics of the building (amount of people in each building and room, the temperature, noise level and light level) and also management of the rooms light remotely (turn on and off from anywhere with internet).
+This is done through microbits being coded to record this information and communicates as a mesh network with one microbit per room writing over serial to a computer which processes it in java and sends it to a api written in python on a vps where it is then stored in an influx db and the website then calls the api to get the information.
+Then the capacity of the people is done through users carrying microbits which communicate with the sensors every 10 seconds saying that they are there and these users can also unlock doors through their microbits.
+You can easily design the system to work for any real world scenario as the creation of buildings/rooms/floors etc and the mapping of microbits can be all done through the website.
+Each microbit can be configured to work as any role from the website so you can set a microbit to be a sensor then remove it and set it to be a light.
+The deletion of a building will then remove any roles of the microbits in that building to allow for easy setting up of the system again and again.

+The system is thoughrouly tested through unit tests, user testing, end to end testing, integration testing and testing of the system to ensure it can run 24/7.
+Sadly microbits are quite limiting especially for a system like this so they don't always perform perfectly so during our test their would ocasionaly be lost data for a minute or so along with some other minor bugs however that is due to the limitation of microbits hardware and the [codal library](https://github.com/lancaster-university/codal-microbit-v2) they run on which we had to edit a decent amount to allow for this system to work.
+Below you can read an indepth dive of the system including class diagrams, screenshots, clips of the IOT system running, code snippets and more.

 # The structure of the backend of the system

 Here is a diagram of our backend structure: